 This article is on Dr. Zahi Hawass's continued examination of all the royal mummies with his new DNA lab.
 Though I imagine getting DNA from these deteriorated mummies will be difficult.

-Though the two fetus's were found in King Tutankamen's tomb that does not necessarily mean they are his.
-Like much of the boy Kings funerary equipment the fetus's may actually belong to Tut's predecessor King Smenkare.
+Though the two fetuses were found in king Tutankhamun's tomb that does not necessarily mean they are his.
+Like much of the boy king's funerary equipment, the fetuses may actually belong to Tut's predecessor king Smenkare.

 Having said all of that one must also remember Dr. Hawass's discovery of the mummy of Hatshepsut which more than a year later he has not had his results independently verified.
 Dr. Hawass should not make claims that he cannot or does not want to back up.